 | After a seven year hiatus, the Navan Research Group has both expanded its membership and relaunched their

 journal, Emania.
-The interdisciplinary journal focuses on the Ulster Cycle of tales, the ancient 'Rroyal sites' of Ireland
+The interdisciplinary journal focuses on the Ulster Cycle of tales, the ancient 'Royal sites' of Ireland

 and the archaeology and environment of Ireland in the period from the Late Bronze Age until the Early Mediaeval period.

-The new issue, volume 21, contains articles concerning the reception of the Ulster Cycle in Russia, the identification of Ptolemy's Isamnion, the fate of one of the Loughnashade horns, the source of the Creeveroe bracelet, floral remains from the Navan ditch, the social organization of Late Bronze Age Ireland and the evidence for a population collapse or behavioural change during the Iron Age.
+The current issue, volume 21, contains articles concerning the reception of the Ulster Cycle in Russia, the identification of Ptolemy's Isamnion, the fate of one of the Loughnashade horns, the source of the Creeveroe bracelet, floral remains from the Navan ditch, the social organization of Late Bronze Age Ireland, and the evidence for a population collapse or behavioural change during the Iron Age.

 Volume 21 was launched at the Ulster Cycle International Conference on June 27th, 2013.